MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 Launch the Teams app.

 > [!IMPORTANT]
-> If this is the first time the expert has launched [!include[pn-teams](../includes/pn-teams.md)] and the expert has not been invited to any other teams, [!include[pn-teams](../includes/pn-teams.md)] will automatically take the expert to the correct place.
-If the expert has been invited to other teams, the expert might need to switch to the appropriate tenant.
+> If this is the first time you have launched Teams and you have not been invited to any other teams, Teams will automatically take you to the correct place.
+If you have been invited to other teams, you might need to switch to the appropriate tenant.
 >
 > To switch tenants, in the drop-down menu in the upper-right corner of the window, select the appropriate guest tenant.

-> [!NOTE]
-> [!include[pn-teams](../includes/pn-teams.md)] might take a few seconds to reload.
+Teams might take a few seconds to reload.

 ## Make and take calls

 ### Accept a call
 When you see an incoming call notification in the bottom right of your screen, select **Audio** or **Video** to join the call.

-### Make a one-to-one call to a Remote Assist user in your company
+### Call a Remote Assist user who is in your tenant
 After launching Teams, select the **Calls** tab on your left to see suggested contacts.
 Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.

 >[!Note]
 > Starting in the April 2020 release, Remote Assist users (HoloLens and mobile) can initiate a cloud-based recording of a one-to-one call with one Teams desktop user.
 If you're not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
 (The Meet Now feature is not available for Teams mobile users.)
 Learn more about the [Meet Now feature](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#cloud-based-recording-of-one-to-one-calls-using-teams-meet-now).

-### Make a one-to-one call to a Remote Assist user outside your company
+### Call a Remote Assist user outside your tenant

-You can make or receive a one-to-one call with a Remote Assist user from another company if external access for both companies has been enabled in Microsoft Teams.
-If you're the admin for your organization, to set up external access, see [Set up cross-company calling](cross-company-calling.md).
-When searching for the external user, you must enter their full email address.
+You can search, call, and receive a call from a Remote Assist user in another tenant if your tenant is federated with that tenant.
+When searching for this Remote Assist user, you must enter their full email address.

 >[!Note]
-> If you're not able to find the contact you're looking for, it might be because external access has not been enabled in Microsoft Teams for your company or the other company.
+> If you're not able to find the contact you're looking for, it might be because Teams federation (i.e., "[Teams external access](https://docs.microsoft.com/en-us/microsoftteams/manage-external-access)") has not been enabled.
 Contact your administrator for help.

 ### Make a group call (with a Remote Assist HoloLens user only)

-A group call can include one Remote Assist HoloLens user and up to 49 Teams Desktop users.
+A group call can include one Remote Assist HoloLens user and several Teams desktop users.

 Start by calling one person, and then select **Open Participants** (represented by this icon: ![Graphic showing the participants icon.](media/Teams_Participants.png)).
 Then, search for the person you would like to call and call them.